Rodent: Digits

+Locomotion

+Rodent species use a wide variety of methods of locomotion including quadrupedal walking, running, burrowing, climbing, bipedal hopping (kangaroo rats and hopping mice), swimming and even gliding.

 Scaly-tailed squirrels and flying squirrels, although not closely related, can both glide from tree to tree using parachute-like membranes that stretch from the fore to the hind limbs.
 The agouti is fleet-footed and antelope-like, being digitigrade and having hoof-like nails.
 The majority of rodents have tails, which can be of many shapes and sizes.
 Some tails are prehensile, as in the Eurasian harvest mouse, and the fur on the tails can vary from bushy to completely bald.
 The tail is sometimes used for communication, as when beavers slap their tails on the water surface or house mice rattle their tails to indicate alarm.
 Some species have vestigial tails or no tails at all.
 In some species, the tail is capable of regeneration if a part is broken off.

+Senses

 Rodents generally have well-developed senses of smell, hearing, and vision.
 Nocturnal species often have enlarged eyes and some are sensitive to ultraviolet light.
 Many species have long, sensitive whiskers or vibrissae for touch or "whisking".
 Whisker action is mostly driven by the brain stem, which is itself provoked by the cortex.
 However Legg et al. 1989 find an alternate circuit between the cortex and whiskers through the cerebellar circuits, and Hemelt & Keller 2008 the superior colliculus.
 Some rodents have cheek pouches, which may be lined with fur.
 These can be turned inside out for cleaning.
 In many species, the tongue cannot reach past the incisors.
 Rodents have efficient digestive systems, absorbing nearly 80% of ingested energy.
 When eating cellulose, the food is softened in the stomach and passed to the cecum, where bacteria reduce it to its carbohydrate elements.
 The rodent then practices coprophagy, eating its own fecal pellets, so the nutrients can be absorbed by the gut.
 Rodents therefore often produce a hard and dry fecal pellet.
 Horn et al. 2013 makes the finding that rodents entirely lack the ability to vomit.
 In many species, the penis contains a bone, the baculum; the testes can be located either abdominally or at the groin.